ElyseGalizio/Ladygali/README.md

 - 👋 Hi, I’m @Ladygali
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on enrolling in an online coding program at a university.
+- 💞️ I’m really good at baking cupcakes and singing.
 - 📫 How to reach me elyse.galizio@gmail.com

 <!---